isorna/dropcommander/docs/en/dfc/core-rules/ground-combat.md

 ### Movement

 The player with the lowest Initiative selects a Cluster and moves any number of Ground Asset tokens into any other Sector in that Cluster.
-However, if enemy Infantry or Armour tokens are already in a Sector containing friendly tokens, you can't move tokens from that Sector.
+However, if enemy Infantry or Armour tokens are already in a Sector containing friendly tokens, you can’t move tokens from that Sector.

 Once the tokens are moved, the player with the next lowest Initiative may choose a Cluster they have not selected this turn and move Ground Assets.
 Repeat this until every player has moved any Ground Assets in that Cluster they wish to, before the player with the highest Initiative selects another Cluster and the process repeats until all Clusters have been selected.